AM2i9/AM2i9/README.md

 My name is Patrick Brennan.
 I am a Computer Science student in High School.
 I won't say where, because one of my friends prefers to NOT be doxxed.

 I began getting into computers and programming when I was maybe 10, and I just continued to grow to use it more often.
 I mostly do a lot of backend using Python and have experience running Linux systems.
-But, I have a little experience with Javascript, Java, C, and Lua.
+But, I have a little experience with Javascript, Java, C++, and Lua.

 I also have experience with MongoDB, and a VERY minimal ammount of SQL.